 If your premiums are paid yearly, you may pay by rollover from another superannuation fund.
 If you choose this option, you must provide a valid authority that instructs the Trustee to request from your nominated fund the amount required.
 You may do this by providing an Enduring Rollover Authority, which allows the Trustee to request your nominated fund to roll over benefits each year until you revoke the instruction.
-Your nominated fund may apply limits or other conditions on rollovers, including partial rollovers, such as minimum withdrawals, and may charge fees for processing your request.
+Your nominated fund may apply limits or other conditions on rollovers, including partial rollovers, such as minimum withdrawals or limiting the number of allowable rollovers in a 12 month period, and may charge fees for processing your request.
 You should check the terms and conditions with your nominated fund, and ensure there is a sufficient balance in your account to cover the rollover each year.